Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 19 Mei 2025 14.28.03 UTC
+- WIB: Senin, 19 Mei 2025 15.37.46 UTC
-- WITA: Senin, 19 Mei 2025 15.28.03 UTC
+- WITA: Senin, 19 Mei 2025 16.37.46 UTC
-- WIT: Senin, 19 Mei 2025 16.28.03 UTC
+- WIT: Senin, 19 Mei 2025 17.37.46 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

 Kategori: nature